-Alpine Painting & Sandblasting Contractors is also proud to be one of a very select group of accredited PDCA painting contractors in the country.
-Alpine was awarded full PDCA Accreditation by completing all coursework and submitting all necessary forms through the Painting and Decorating Contractors of America’s Contractor College.
-This PDCA Accreditation has been held by Alpine since 2007.
-According to the PDCA, this accreditation signifies Alpine Painting’s excellence in company management, as well as a passion for continuing education.
+Alpine Painting & Sandblasting Contractors is also proud to be one of a very select group of accredited PCA painting contractors in the country.
+Alpine was awarded full PCA Accreditation by completing all coursework and submitting all necessary forms through the Painting Contractors of Association.
+This PCA Accreditation has been held by Alpine since 2007.
+According to the PCA, this accreditation signifies Alpine Painting’s excellence in company management, as well as a passion for continuing education.
 Our employees partook in numerous courses regarding topics as diverse as new technologies, environmental concerns, safety issues, and successful business practices to earn this accreditation, and information learned was passed along in employee meetings to ensure everyone is kept up to date.

 To become accredited, companies must complete these base education requirements: